 The issue of housing affordability isn't simply a matter of a lack of supply (Pattillo 2013).
 A more significant consideration is knowing whether people (especially low-income people) have access to affordable housing that is appropriate for their income level.
 For example, in 2010, for every 100 extremely low-income renter households (earning less than 30% of their metro area's median income), there were 56 housing units that they could afford (defined as renting for no more than 30% of their income).
 Despite this shortage, some of those units were unavailable because they were either occupied by higher-income people or were in disrepair.
 This discrepancy is coined as an affordability mismatch since only 30 affordable units were available for this vulnerable population-an acute mismatch (Bolton 2012).
-In 2019, only 62 affordable units were available for every 100 very low-income renter households (Alvarez and Steffen 2021).
+In 2019, only 62 affordable units were available for every 100 very low-income renter households.
+Only 40 affordable units were available for every 100 extremely low-income renter households (Alvarez and Steffen 2021).